Personal Finance | 25 Oct 2017

-4. Tax compliance is on the rise, both in direct (due to demonetization) and indirect (due to GST) taxes.
+4. Tax compliance is on the rise, both indirect (due to demonetization) and indirect (due to GST) taxes.
 Tax revenues as a % of GDP will go up and the extra revenue will help boost the economy.
-Government focused sectors would benefit.
+The government focused sectors would benefit.

-5. Current fall in GDP growth is a short term phenomena.
+5. Current fall in GDP growth is a short-term phenomenon.
 Once net exports pick up, and with a good monsoon, GDP growth will go back to 6%+ in the short term (1-2 quarters).
 With increasing tax revenues, GDP growth will rise to 7%+ in the medium term (4-6 quarters).
 And once private sector investments pickup (10-12 quarters), GDP growth will go beyond 8%+ for a sustainable period.

 On assessing the different risks and their potential impact, our view is that none of them are very serious threats as of now.
 However, all these risks need to be closely monitored and if any materialize, quick remedial action needs to be taken

 A maximum fall of 10%-12% (approx. 8800-9000 on the Nifty) can be expected in the worst case.
 And every price closer to those levels needs to be used as a buying opportunity.

 Many sectors/companies have already run up over the last 18 months such as auto and auto ancillaries, retail and FMCG, and financial services such as housing finance companies, select private sector banks etc.